thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 <img src="images/CaptureA.png" alt="drawing" width="400"/>

 ## Watch on Youtube
-You can watch this tutorial [Youtube](https://youtu.be/E7Ga6tbY0Iw)
+You can watch this tutorial on [Youtube](https://youtu.be/E7Ga6tbY0Iw).

 The remainder of the this tutorial is being repaired and will be volatile until 08/25/2022.